What is a Title Tag? Complete SEO Guide 2026

 How Title Tags Affect Click-Through Rates?

-Title tags control how many people click on search results.
-Even if a website ranks on page one, people won’t click if the title looks boring or irrelevant.
-A well-written title tag can increase clicks by 20-30% compared to a poorly written one.
+Title tags play a major role in how many users click on search results.
+Even if a page ranks on the first page, it may be ignored if the title looks dull or unrelated.
+While understanding what is H1 tag in SEO helps with on-page structure, a compelling title tag can boost click-through rates by 20–30% compared to a weak or poorly written one.

 More clicks signal to Google that the page provides valuable content.
 This positive user behavior improves rankings further over time.
 Title tags work as both a ranking factor and a marketing tool that convinces people to choose one result over another.